idem-lab/little-git-workshop/living-notes.md

             -   This changes to main branch, pulls from main, and then deletes remote and local branches.

+-   When to make a branch in the context of research workflow

+    -   one issue, one branch (ideally)

+    -   make a branch to solve an issue

-## Notes on using issues to track ideas / tasks
+## Using issues and github "discussions" to track ideas and tasks

--   It's not always possible to break things down into discrete issues

--   Research tasks don't always align well with being able to have small discrete tasks

--   But it can be useful to think about these principles and think about how we can apply them.
-Striving towards these ideas can get you a lot of the way towards improving how you approach a problem.
+-   It's not always possible to break things down into discrete issues - research tasks don't always align well with being able to have small discrete tasks.
+But striving towards the principles of setting one issue per concrete task I believe is a useful exercise, as I think it can get you a lot of the way towards improving how you approach a problem

--   If we can understand how we can apply these principles to our own work

--   Imagine "branches" or other ideas that require changes, try to get at the idea of "when to make a branch" in the context of a research workflow
+-   Issues can sometimes turn into places for active discussion - one option is to setup "discussions" on a github repo.
+These can be turned on inside "settings"

+-   Issues can be converted into discussion topics

+-   Discussion topics can be converted into issues

 # Other fun videos/resources